mzuniga58/Tense.Rql/Rql.md

 <p>The Resource Query Language (RQL) is a query language designed for use in URIs with object style data structures. <b>Tense.Rql</b> includes the RQL specification and provides a C# implementation of query parsing and model translations.
 Supporting packages, such as <b>Tense.Rql.SqlServer</b> provide SQL Statement generators that can translate an RQL query into its corresponding SQL Statement.
 RQL can be thought as basically a set of nestable named operators which each have a set of arguments.
 RQL is designed to have an extremely simple, but extensible grammar that can be written in a URL friendly query string.</p>
 <h2>General Syntax</h2>
 <p>The RQL grammar is based around standard URI delimiters, and the standard rules for encoding strings with URL encoding (%xx) are observed.
 RQL is also a superset of the Feed Item Query Language (FIQL, pronounced "fickle").
 It supports parenthesized nested operations (also called the normalized form), as well as alpha relational operations (i.e., =lt is the same as &lt;).
 All operator names are case insensitive, i.e., =eq is the same as =EQ.<p>
+<h2>Filter Operations</h2>
+<p>The filter operations are those operations that are used to filter the result set.
+The RQL filter operations are used to specify a condition while fetching the data from a dataset.
+If the given condition is satisfied, then only it returns a specific value from the set.
+You should use the filter operations to filter the records and fetching only the necessary records.
+You can think of the filter operations as corresponding to the conditions in a WHERE clause in SQL.</p>
+<p>Just as is the case with the SQL WHERE clause, the RQL filter operations are not only used in the fetching data, but they are also used in the UPDATE and DELETE operations.</p>
 <h3>Relational Operations</h3>
 <p>The relational operations include the standard set:</p>
 <ul>